 Keto Diet – 4 Months Of Dieting – My Thoughts And Results!

-It’s been 4 months since I started the Keto Diet, and I wanted to share my thoughts about it and my results thus far.
+I wanted to share my thoughts about it and my results thus far.
 The purpose of this article is not to persuade you to go on it too, but rather to share my experiences and results thus far and then you can see if it’s a viable option for you as well.

 The Keto Diet is hugely popular right now and understandably so.
 There’s also a lot of controversy surrounding it too.
 Is it a healthy way to eat?
 Does Keto have possible unhealthy side effects?
 My journey on the Keto Diet continues.

 My experience 4 months in leads me to believe it’s not just another fad diet but rather a healthy eating option.
 If you haven’t heard about the Keto Diet you can google it – there are loads of very good informative articles written about it and a terrific Keto cookbook with delicious recipes too.
 Personally, I didn’t need to spend hours researching it.
 I learned what to eat and what not to eat and began my dieting journey in the first week of May.
 I haven’t looked back since.